eformat/openshift-advanced-audit/README.md

 https://github.com/kubernetes/kubernetes/blob/master/cluster/gce/gci/configure-helper.sh#L734
 ```

-There audit policy file `audit-config.yaml` in this repo is a sensible starting point.
+The audit policy file `audit-config.yaml` in this repo is a sensible starting point.

 At a high level it enacts the following rules in top down order: